stoltene2/blog/posts/2015-04-10-prefer-directives-to-ng-include/index.markdown

 </p>
 </div>

 Play around with the application.
-Generate 1000 products in chrome then click on a headline.
+Generate 1000 products in Chrome then click on a headline.

 Did you notice how long that took?